KentaTheBugMaker/PMXUtil/README.md

 ### PMXUtil
-## A partial PMX loader and Writer written in Rust
+## A PMX loader and Writer written in Rust
 ### What can this crate do
   1. Parse PMX 2.0/2.1 header
   2. Parse PMX 2.0/2.1 Model Info